johnnymatthews/blog/2025-05-05-sanctions-sovereignty-and-stablecoins/index.md

 date: 2025-05-05
 ---

 Enter stablecoins: digital assets pegged to fiat currencies that promise to _revolutionnize payments_.
 Web3 maximalists have been going on and on about how crypto is gonna change the world and all that business, and they've mostly been wrong.
 Stablecoins have become the latest lightning rod in debates about sanctions, financial privacy, and who get to control the money pipes.
-Thing is, this technology isn't some magic bullet for sanctions evasion, nor is it the apocalyptic threat to regulation and order that policymakers fear.
+The thing is, this technology isn't some magic bullet for sanctions evasion, nor is it the apocalyptic threat to regulation and order that policymakers fear.

 ## The real deal on sanctions

 First, let's just call it like it is: Can stablecoins help sanctioned countries evade restrictions?
 Yeah, probably.
 But guess what else does?
 Cash.
 Gold.
 Art.
 And ironically, traditional banking.

-North Korea [didn't need crypto](https://www.pbs.org/wgbh/frontline/article/how-north-korea-uses-front-companies-to-help-evade-sanctions/) to move billions through shell companies for decades.
+North Korea [didn't need crypto](https://www.pbs.org/wgbh/frontline/article/how-north-korea-uses-front-companies-to-help-evade-sanctions/) has been moving billions through shell companies for decades.
 When Iran got cut off from the financial system, they just started [bartering oil](https://www.rferl.org/a/ghost-tankers-bartering-and-middlemen-iran-s-playbook-for-selling-oil-in-the-face-of-u-s-sanctions/29926565.html) for goods with China.
 And after Russia's SWIFT ban?
 Western banks suddenly noticed [transactions exploding through Turkey and Kazakhstan](https://www.reuters.com/markets/europe/russia-could-work-around-swift-ban-with-high-costs-2022-03-07/).
-The awkward truth is sanctioned countries have always found workarounds, with or without blockchain.
+The awkward truth is that sanctioned countries have always found workarounds, with or without blockchain.

 ## Potentially better for enforcement

 Here's something the crypto critics miss: stablecoins might actually make sanctions _more_ effective, not less.
 Unlike cash or gold, blockchain leaves a permanent and public trail.

 When the US Office of Foreign Assets Control (OFAC) [sanctioned Tornado Cash in 2022](https://home.treasury.gov/news/press-releases/jy0916), they didn't vaguely target _suspicious accounts_, they published exact wallet addresses for everyone to see.
 Circle, the company behind USDC, has [blacklisted over 75 wallet addresses](https://beincrypto.com/multichain-hack-circle-tether-freeze-funds/) tied to sanctioned entities.
-No months-long investigations needed -- they can just push an update and boom, those wallets are frozen.
+No months-long investigation needed -- they can just push an update and boom, those wallets are frozen.

 This process isn't perfect, but it's a hell of a lot more transparent than following cash across borders or untangling shell companies buried in tax havens.

-## KYC is just security theater
+## KYC is just security theatre

 Let's talk about Know Your Customer requirements.
 Traditional finance loves to claim that this is what keeps us safe from bad guys.
 There's some truth there -- identity verification does catch some fraud.

 But KYC has a massive downside: it locks out 1.7 billion people worldwide who don't have government IDs, fixed addresses, or live where banks refuse to operate.
-In Nigeria, [stablecoin adoption skyrocketed](https://www.reuters.com/technology/nigeria-crypto-usage-growing-further-report-says-2023-09-19/) not because people wanted to dodge regulations, but because they needed basic financial services their banks couldn't (or wouldn't) provide.
+In Nigeria, [stablecoin adoption skyrocketed](https://www.reuters.com/technology/nigeria-crypto-usage-growing-further-report-says-2023-09-19/), not because people wanted to dodge regulations, but because they needed basic financial services their banks couldn't (or wouldn't) provide.

 The dirty secret?
 Most KYC is just a checkbox exercise.
 Banks file [millions of Suspicious Activity Reports (SARs)](https://www.thomsonreuters.com/en-us/posts/corporates/sars-report-2024/), most of which just gather dust.
 According to the UN, [only about 0.05% of laundered money globally ever gets caught](https://www.unodc.org/unodc/en/press/releases/2011/October/unodc-estimates-that-criminals-may-have-laundered-usdollar-1.6-trillion-in-2009.html).
 For all the compliance overhead, the current system catches basically nothing.